-40 amended in Gazette 1 Aug 1980 p.
-2559; 28 Jun 2011 p.
-2559.]
+[Form 40 inserted in Gazette 16 Aug 2017 p.
+4422.]

 41. Judgment after trial before master or special referee (O. 42 r.
 1)

 (Heading as in action)

 Dated and entered the day of 20 .

 This action by an order dated the day of 20 , having been ordered to be tried before master [or special referee or arbitrator] and the said master [or special referee or arbitrator] having [insert dates of trial] tried the said action and having by his certificate dated the day of 20 directed that judgment as hereinafter provided be entered for the plaintiff [or defendant],